cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 - `custom_domain` {{<type>}}boolean{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}

   - Whether the Worker should be on a Custom Domain as opposed to a route.
 Defaults to `false`.
-Refer to [Custom Domains](/workers/configuration/routing/custom-domains/).

 {{</definitions>}}